 Head-mounted display device with compact optical modules for VR/AR headsets.
 The modules have a lens, display, and camera all connected to a housing that can be adjusted to vary the interpupillary distance.
 This allows the modules to be moved closer together to reduce overall size.
 The cameras also move with the modules.
 This compact design enables more compact headsets by reducing the distance between the modules and cameras.
 The adjustable interpupillary distance also accommodates different user head sizes.

-5. Augmented Reality Systems for Merging Real-World and Virtual Images
+5. Head-Mounted Display with Optical System for Merging Real and Virtual Images

 Apple Inc., 2023